Preparing Your Dog for Dog Boarding

 Your vet will:

-• Note any medical issues like mobility, anxiety, digestion etc. needing special care
+- Note any medical issues that need special care

 Choosing Stress-Free Boarding with WoofConnect